WarpaLab/warpalab/README.md

 ###

 <p align="left">I started in 2016 when I found Roblox.
 I saw what people were creating on Roblox and started creating games for myself.
 I never released them publicly in the first couple years but three years later I made some games public.
 I started doing more projects and started making frameworks.
 Roblox gave me a solid foundation to start so I switched to Godot.
 I switched to Godot because It was more stable.
-Godot is a solid choice for indie developers.</p>
+Godot is a solid choice for indie developers.
+This was at the time when I switched my operating system to Linux, Roblox wasn't natively on Linux and when Roblox announce age chat.</p>

 ###